A Bridge Too Far: Infrastructure Spending Won't Work As Advertised

 Source

 In his famous book about the disastrous Allied offensive in the Netherlands in September 1944, Cornelius Ryan wrote about an attempt by the Allies to end World War II far sooner than expected, by way of making a somewhat desperate gamble.
 Ryan's book was titled A Bridge Too Far (1974; Simon & Schuster, New York, 672 pp.), which referred to one general's opinion that they were gambling a bit too much, and there might be terrible consequences.

 This turned out to be prescient, and many Allied troops died, were wounded, or were captured in a failed campaign that stopped just short of success, on the bridge shown above.
-With the best of intentions (ending the war sooner), the plan for this battle, called Operation Market Garden, was a bit too bold, took a few too many chances, and in the end failed because of grievous mistakes that were made in the planning.
+With the best of intentions (ending the war sooner), the plan for this battle, called Operation Market Garden, was a bit too bold, took a few too many chances, and in the end, failed because of grievous mistakes that were made in the planning.

 The troops were extremely courageous but could not overcome these planning mistakes.
 This failed gamble serves as a metaphor for what may happen when the new Congress and President-elect Donald Trump attempt to jump-start the lethargic US economy with a massive new fiscal stimulus program focused on infrastructure spending.
 Despite the best of intentions, I believe that Trump's infrastructure plan will end up falling short.

 But before we dive into this question, it makes sense to first look briefly at the nature and possible causes of the slow growth we've been experiencing.
 Economist Larry Summers famously renewed the debate on Keynesian stimulus when he wrote about the specter of secular stagnation, characterized by inadequate demand and excessive savings, which seems to have taken hold in recent years.

 Summers resurrected the theory in a November 2013 speech to the IMF.
 He came out in favor of deficit spending on infrastructure, R&D, and education as remedies.
 One of the main lines of evidence for stagnation that Larry Summers and others have presented involves the seemingly permanent gap between actual GDP growth and potential GDP growth since 2008 (Chart 1).
 Curiously, the idea of secular stagnation was originated in 1938 by the same economist (Alvin Hansen) that later wrongly predicted a depression when World War II ended and government spending programs sharply contracted (see discussion below).

 Chart 1: Evidence for Secular Stagnation

 In any case, alternative viewpoints to those of Mr. Summers have also been presented, as I discussed in a previous article.
 For example, I wrote that, "renowned economist Lacy Hunt has written often about the slow recovery, but he has always blamed this weakness on our massive amounts of debt (see his quarterly commentary at [Hoisington's website]; also the Peak Prosperity blog).
 Hunt has argued that the debt overhang, and in particular the explosively expanding amount of unproductive debt worldwide, is causing a sort of 'economic sclerosis.'
 This kind of debt… pulls forward future spending, creating a hole behind it, and since it is unproductive, must be paid from other assets, putting a strain on the entire financial system."

 Well-known economist and author Barry Eichengreen likes the idea (pushed by Summers) that US total factor productivity growth has indeed stagnated due to massive underinvestment in infrastructure, education, and training since 2008.
 This is easy to see in the data (see Chart 2 below).
 So it would seem that at the very least we should return our level of infrastructure spending to its previous long-term trend.

 Chart 2: Precipitous Drop in US Infrastructure Spending After 2008

 There is no question that maintenance has fallen far behind for our seaports, airports, roads, and bridges.
 But the question I'm raising here is whether a huge infrastructure spending program (estimated at $1 trillion) as proposed by the incoming administration will actually boost growth permanently.
 There are a number of reasons why this might be questioned.
-The first of these is illustrated by the example shown in the photo below: a "bridge to nowhere" in Japan.
+The first of these is illustrated by the example shown in the photo below: A "bridge to nowhere" in Japan.

 This is what far too commonly happens to government "investments" in infrastructure the world over.
 It is nearly impossible for legislatures to avoid funding huge numbers of silly and wasteful projects, given the way politics usually works in most countries.

 This is even true in places like China, where democratic debate may be limited or nonexistent, but government corruption is pervasive and aggressively pursued.
 Instead of just bridges to nowhere, the Chinese have actually built entire (empty) cities in the middle of nowhere.
 But coming back to the US for a moment, we have seen bridges to nowhere here as well; there are examples all over if you look around a bit.

 "Bridge to Nowhere," Japan

 Another reason for the probable failure of a new infrastructure plan is the fact that we have little recent experience with successful stimulus packages.
 The massive so-called fiscal stimulus of the early Obama era ("ARRA 2009") failed miserably because there were famously few "shovel-ready" infrastructure projects available, and because the vast majority of the money in the stimulus bill (which totaled $787 billion when passed) was actually spent on other things like tax breaks, extended unemployment benefits, and other transfers, rather than on infrastructure.

 These all had transient effects, in sharp contrast to what infrastructure spending is supposed to do.
 In fact, only about $111 billion was spent on actual infrastructure projects in "ARRA 2009" (Chart 3), an amount too small to have had any real impact on a $15 trillion budget, assuming that the money was well spent in the first place.

 Chart 3: The "ARRA 2009" Stimulus Spent Very Little on Infrastructure

 Enthusiasts will argue that because "ARRA 2009" spent so little on actual infrastructure, we haven't really seen what a real infrastructure program could accomplish.
-That does seem reasonable at first glance (Chart 4) based on the global recovery from the Great Recession; however, several countries (e.g., USA, Canada, UK, Japan) fell far below the expected boost from a given amount of stimulus due to inefficiencies, waste, or low multipliers.
+That does seem reasonable at first glance (Chart 4) based on the global recovery from the Great Recession.
+However, several countries (e.g., USA, Canada, UK, Japan) fell far below the expected boost from a given amount of stimulus due to inefficiencies, waste, or low multipliers.

 Furthermore, the data in Chart 4 do not discriminate between economically useful projects that permanently boost GDP, and economically unsound projects (like many in China) that merely add what Lacy Hunt calls "unproductive debt" to a country's problems.
 It is also true that with low interest rates and subdued economic growth, infrastructure spending might provide bigger bang for each buck (Chart 5) at present.

 Chart 4: The Bigger the Fiscal Stimulus, the Better (Usually)